dynatrace-extensions/dynatrace-extensions-vscode/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Help us fix something that's broken
+description: Help us fix something that's broken
-title: ''
+title: '# 🪲 Bug: -- title --'
 labels: bug
 assignees: ''
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+Please provide a clear and concise description of what the bug is about, and what was your expected behavior at that point.

-**Steps to reproduce**
+## Steps to reproduce

 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots or YAML snippet**
-If applicable, add screenshots to help explain your problem.
-Please use the comments to add  any relevant YAML manifests that have resulted in the bug.

-**Additional context**
-Feel free to provide any other details which may help identify the root cause and fix the issue.
+## Support information

+Providing these items will help speed things up:
+- Screenshots of the seen behavior (add inline or attach)
+- Extension manifest YAML files (attach)
+- YAML snippets (inline)

+**Always attach a support archive: hit `F1` and choose `Dynatrace: Download support archive` command**